poult-lab/daily-word/english_words_ learning.md

 [adj] Be wary of strangers who offer you a ride.

 "**careful** when dealing with sb/sth because you think that there may be a danger or problem" -cautious-

+> They are synonyms of each other!
+They can be used in the same context although, cautious is stronger than wary.
+>
+> If you have to be cautious it would mean you must be really be careful of something dangerous.
+Being wary is mostly used lightly of something, like a warning.
+>
+> How would you use them?
+>
+> “You must be cautious around the loose railing” and “Be wary of the loose railing”
+>
+> Cautious can even support wary
+>
+> “Be wary of the loose railing.
+You must be cautious!”